Online courses and home learning for children and teens

 • A spectacular travel guide and virtual tour of the Great Wall of China.
 Ideal for home learning projects.

-• A mind-blowing and immersive interactive tour of the Kenai Fjords national park in Alaska.
+• A mind-blowing and immersive interactive tour of the Kenai Fjords National Park in Alaska.
 A truly wild place.
 There are more multimedia tours of US national parks here.
 These sites are a great resource for geography projects or extended research projects for literacy.

 • Visit the International Space Station online and drop in on occasional live broadcasts from Astronauts and NASA.